haythamsoufi/KoboPDF/README.md

 ```

 # Notes
-The script assumes that the form has a namevar field that contains a unique name for each submission.
 The script uses the Page.printToPDF command from the Chrome DevTools Protocol to save the current page as PDF.